-A. Nearby Amenities.
-The subject property is located in downtown Kenmore adjacent to a King County Library System branch, and within a two-block radius of many businesses and amenities, including a Rite-Aid drug store, Ostrom Drug and Gift store, Safeway grocery store, U.S. Post Office, Evergreen Health Medical, Chase Bank branch, Lake Washington Physical Therapy, Kenmore City Hall, Kenmore Town Square, the Hangar community gathering space which includes a Diva Espresso café, and several restaurants, small businesses and specialty stores.
-Kenmore Air, which is the largest air harbor in the 48 contiguous states, featuring regional and international destinations, is also located nearby.

-- B. Schools.
-The subject property is located within the Northshore School District (NSD).
-The NSD services the educational needs for Kindergarten through 12th grade in Kenmore, Bothell and parts of Kirkland.
-The property is served by Kenmore Elementary School, Kenmore Middle School, and Inglemoor High School.
+- A. Nearby Amenities.
+The subject property is located downtown, three doors east of City Hall and on the north side of NE 181st St. across from a shopping center that contains a Safeway supermarket and gas station, Rite Aid pharmacy, optometrist, UPS store, barbershop, pet store, restaurant and a Wells Fargo bank.
+It is within a three-block walking radius of The Hangar, Stoup Brewing, Diva Espresso, Zeeks Pizza, the Kenmore branch of the King County Public Library, a family dentistry office, Kenmore post office, and several other restaurants, small businesses, and specialty stores.
+Kenmore Air Harbor, featuring regional and international destinations, is also a short walk away. - B. Schools.
+The subject property is located within the desirable Northshore School District (NSD), which services the educational needs of kindergarten through 12th grade students in Kenmore, Bothell, and Woodinville, and is currently within the service area boundaries of Kenmore Elementary School, Kenmore Middle School, and Inglemoor High School.
+Kenmore Elementary School is within easy walking distance of the property.
 The NSD has a strong reputation for providing high-quality education in the region.
-Kenmore is also home to Bastyr University, the nation's largest and most respected natural health medical university. - C. Public Transit.
+Kenmore is also home to Bastyr University, one of the nation's largest and most respected natural health medical universities.
+In addition, transit routes for Cascadia College, University of Washington (Bothell and Seattle campuses), and Shoreline Community College are a short walk from the property. - C. Public Transit.
 The property is located roughly one block from a future Bus Rapid Transit station, which will provide high-capacity transit along Bothell Way NE and connect to the Shoreline Link light rail station in 2026.
-A number of Metro buses already travel along Bothell Way NE, aka State Route 522 (SR-522), the main thoroughfare through Kenmore.
-SR-522 provides connections with Interstate 5 (I-5) at NE 145th Street, Northgate Way and 80th Avenue NE, in Seattle, and with Interstate 405 (I-405) to the east in Bothell continuing on to Monroe and intersecting with Highway 2.
-Major road improvements were completed in three phases along SR-522 in recent years, adding sidewalks, bus lanes and improved safety by removing a 2-way turn lane.
-The property is located one block from the closest bus stop and four blocks from a regional park and ride facility. - D. Parks and Open Space.
-Several parks are close to the property, including the Town Square downtown park and the skate court at City Hall which are both within one block of the property.
-Log Boom Park on Lake Washington and Rhododendron Park which includes the Kenmore Senior Center are also located nearby.
+Multiple Metro and Sound Transit buses already travel along SR-522, the main thoroughfare through Kenmore.
+SR-522 connects with I-5 in Seattle at NE 145th Street and at Northgate Way and 80th Avenue NE and with I-405 to the east in Bothell where it continues on to Monroe to intersect with Highway 2. - Major road improvements were completed in three phases along SR-522 in recent years, adding sidewalks, bus lanes, and improved safety through the removal of a two-way turn lane.
+The property is located one block from the closest bus stop and two blocks from a regional park-and-ride facility. - D. Parks and Open Space.
+Several parks are close to the property, including the Town Square downtown park, the Hangar community space and the Jack Crawford Skate Court at City Hall, all within one block of the property.
+Log Boom Park on Lake Washington, Rhododendron Park, which includes the Kenmore Senior Center, and λaxwadis (Tl' awhah-dees) Park, are also located nearby on the south side of SR-522.